-Growing pains chiropractic asks why we simply seem to have no clue of the cause of this sometimes quite disabling condition; is it real, or behind it is there a real problem?
+Growing pains chiropractic asks why we simply seem to have no clue of the cause of this sometimes quite disabling condition; is it real or attention seeking, or behind it is there a real problem?

 When doctors have no idea what is the cause of a problem, in adults they call it a virus, or stress and, in a child, growing pains.